Code-Institute-Submissions/globeconnections/README.md

 *The color scheme for this website is derived from: [COOLORS](https://coolors.co/ "The super fast color schemes generator!
 Create, save and share perfect palettes in seconds!").*

 ### Acknowledgements:

+*The #1 free and open source CDN built to make life easier for developers.
+[CDNJS](https://cdnjs.com "a A content delivery network or content distribution network (CDN) library").*

 *Additional help was requested from [SLACK](https://slack.com/intl/en-gb/ "Free online chat forum to discuss programming queries with people working in the industry").*